 - Uninstall updates for Google Play Services.

-- Navigate to APK Mirror, here, or use any other APK aggregator that you trust.
+- Navigate to APK Mirror or use any other APK aggregator that you trust.

 - Download the APK.
 We recommend that the APK is not older than 3 months.
 You can also get a newer Beta or Alpha version.
-Basically, anything but the version you are currently running (latest stable).
+Anything but the version you are currently running (the latest stable).

 - Run the APK and allow the installation of third-party apps (unknown sources) on your device when prompted.